-After crossing $77 a barrel, global crude prices have softened a bit with differences surfacing in oil cartel OPEC over the continuation of production cuts.
+After crossing $77 a barrel, global crude prices have softened a bit,, with differences in oil cartel OPEC over the continuation of production cuts.

-Across the country as well the fuel prices remained unchanged on Friday.
-Fuel prices were revised upwards on previous two days taking the retail price of petrol over the century mark all across the country.
+Across the country as well, the fuel prices remained unchanged on Friday.
+Fuel prices were revised upwards on the previous two days taking the retail price of petrol over the century mark all across the country.